 Guigar was nominated for the highest award in comics, the Will Eisner Award, for his journalistic comic, Phables, which ran in the Philadelphia Daily News.
-He operates a daily tutorial-and-advice site, Webcomics.com, and he co-hosts a weekly podcast, ComicLab, which has been described as the “Car Talk for cartoons.”
+He was also nominated for a Silver Reuben by the National Cartoonists Society.
+Guigar also operates a daily tutorial-and-advice site, Webcomics.com, and co-hosts a weekly podcast, ComicLab, which has been described as “Car Talk for cartoons.”

 "My first priority when students walk into my classroom is to disabuse them of their preconceived notion of ideas.
 They spend so much time looking for ideas, worrying about whether their idea has already been done!
 On day one, I tell them the truth—ideas are worthless.
 Art is in the execution of an idea.
 To prove it, we randomly pick two character types and a setting, then write a story based on them.
 The stories are always delightful.
 Storytelling is like planning a road trip from San Francisco to L.A., and realizing the best route is through Chicago.
 It's not where you go, but how".